Diving in Arinaga

 This is a fun dive to 12m maximum, beginning with an easy walk from the beach; we then follow the reef out towards the headland, which forms the natural shelter for the bay.

-As conditions here are invariably calm this makes it the perfect site for beginners or trainees, and those of you who have been out of the water for some time.
-Yet many experienced divers and underwater photographers also enjoy the bay because of the diversity of life and excellent light conditions
+There are several different activities you can do here, with the most popular being snorkelling, discover dives and PADI training dives.
+It is very safe and protected from boat traffic.
+As conditions here are invariably calm this makes it the perfect site for beginners taking their first 'Discover Scuba' dive or trainees on Open Water Diver courses, and as a great place to do a Refresher for those of you who have been out of the water for some time.
+Yet many experienced divers and underwater photographers also enjoy the bay because of the diversity of life and excellent light conditions, and the relaxing diving conditions.

 There is a wide range of sea-life ranging from the ever present shoals of atlantic and blue-fin damselfish, bream, parrotfish, wrasse, lizardfish and pufferfish.
 More diligent searching will reward the diver with clams, razorfish, juvenile barracudas, trumpetfish, wide-eyed flounders, common stingrays, octopus, as well as cuttleFish and many other species.
 In spring many predators enter the bay at night to feed on the spawning fish.
 Some stay during the day giving close-ups of stingrays, anglesharks, barracuda and weaver fish